ciscops/cidrbot/README.md

 5) Pushing code into both lambda functions
     - In the make file, ensure lines 5 and 6, match the lambda function names entered in the cloud formation file, with the github lambda function name in line 5, and the main lambda function name on line 6
     (In cloud_formation.yaml they are referenced in the parameters as gitLambdaFunctionName and lambdaFunctionName respectively)
-    - Ensure on line 11, that PYDIRS=wxt_cidrbot for the first make file code push
     - (note on macs, run "make build-container" then "make lambda-packages-docker" then run the two following commands) Run the following commands: (make lambda-layer-cidrbot) then (make lambda-upload-cidrbot)
-    - On line 11, change PYDIRS=wxt_cidrbot to PYDIRS=git_cidrbot
+    - In aws lambda console, add the layers to the lambda functions before continuing
-    - Run the following commands: (make lambda-layer-gitauth) then (make lambda-upload-gitauth)
+    - Run the following commands:
+    1) make clean clean-lambda
+  	2) make lambda-upload-cidrbot
+  	3) make clean clean-lambda
+  	4) make lambda-upload-gitauth

 6) Configuring Github app with correct webhook and callback urls (in Github ui) The values in parentheses can be fine as parameters in the cloud formation file